Where we came from....

 2021 - We Will Rendezvous!

-2020 has been a rollercoaster of a year for the whole world as Covid-19 has made it way around the globe and even into the furthest reaches of Canada's northern communities!
+2020 was a rollercoaster of a year for the whole world as Covid-19 has made it way around the globe and even into the furthest reaches of Canada's northern communities!
 After almost a full year of lockdowns, social distancing and adjusting to the new normal, it's time for Yukoners to shake off some of those cabin fever blues and come together (carefully) to celebrate making it through another Yukon Winter!
 With the introduction of virtual shows we can all still enjoy the entertainment Rendezvous offers every year as well as the safe and socially distanced outdoor events in the park, and the return of both Snow Carving and the Pyro Musical.

 No matter what Rendezvous has always been the community's festival, and together online or in person, We Will Rendezvous!